1.1. Surface Wi

 - Watch a comprehensive lecture on Model Physics: Concepts, Practice and Products (36sec delay in start, winds and gusts discussed from 31min15sec to 36min40sec).

-- Read a 2015 paper on Extratropical Cyclones and the strong wind phenomena that are associated
+- Read a 2015 external paper on Extratropical Cyclones and associated strong wind phenomena.